AqFad2811/epg/README.md

 The XMLTV ID is the channel name, for example: `TV1` is the Channel ID for `TV1 HD`.

 ## Indonesia
-Sometimes, the XMLTV id will have the alpha-2 country codes for where the channel belongs or simply `.id` at the end, for example `tvNMovies.kr` is the Channel ID for `tvN Movies` or `ROCKAction.id` is the Channel ID for `ROCK Action`.
+The XMLTV id will have the alpha-2 country code `.id` at the end, for example `tvNMovies.id` is the Channel ID for `tvN Movies` or `ROCKAction.id` is the Channel ID for `ROCK Action`.

 ## unifi TV
 The XMLTV ID is the channel number itself, for example: `101` is the Channel ID for `TV1`.